theupdateframework/specification/tuf-spec.md

 * **4.1.
 Metaformat**

-   Implementers of TUF may use any data format for metadata files as long as all fields in this specification are included.
+   Implementers of TUF may use any data format for metadata files as long as all fields in this specification are included and TUF clients are able to interpret them without ambiguity.
+Implementers should choose a data format that allows for canonicalization, or one that will decode data deterministically by default so that signatures can be accurately verified.
    The examples in this document use a subset of the JSON object format, with floating-point numbers omitted.
 When calculating the digest of an object, we use the "canonical JSON" subdialect as described at
         http://wiki.laptop.org/go/Canonical_JSON